Minim 400 Down Sleeping Bag

 "My minim 400 sleeping bag did an excellent job of keeping me warm in sub-zero temperatures in Scotland this March, even though I was just sleeping under a basha.
 Peter Hutchinson Designs is certainly my manufacturer of choice for down-filled sleeping bags and clothing."
 Dr. Richard Tofts

-"I have recently returned from successful completion of Marathon des Sables 09. have to say I loved my Minim 400 sleeping bag, great design, incredibly lightweight.
+"I have recently returned from successful completion of Marathon des Sables.
+Have to say I loved my Minim 400 sleeping bag, great design, incredibly lightweight.
 I hate being cold and was worried about getting a good nights sleep in the desert - my PHD was like a comfort blanket, slept well at just the right temperature (used a silk liner also but then I really don't like the cold!).
 Can thoroughly recommend."
 Michaela McCallum

 "I have had a minim 400 and love it, probably one of the best investments I have made in gear."
 Jason Pryke